fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
 <div data-node-type="callout-text">This switch case is a classic example of violating the <a target="_blank" rel="noopener noreferrer nofollow" href="https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle" style="pointer-events: none">Open-Closed Principle</a>.
-I did this to keep the code readable for the article.
-However, if you need to implement many controls in your app, reworking this code to use the&nbsp;<a target="_blank" rel="noopener noreferrer nofollow" href="https://en.wikipedia.org/wiki/Strategy_pattern" style="pointer-events: none">Strategy</a>&nbsp;or&nbsp;<a target="_blank" rel="noopener noreferrer nofollow" href="https://en.wikipedia.org/wiki/Command_pattern" style="pointer-events: none">Command</a>&nbsp;pattern will be worth it.</div>
+If you plan to handle many control types, consider refactoring with the&nbsp;<a target="_blank" rel="noopener noreferrer nofollow" href="https://en.wikipedia.org/wiki/Strategy_pattern" style="pointer-events: none">strategy</a>&nbsp;or&nbsp;<a target="_blank" rel="noopener noreferrer nofollow" href="https://en.wikipedia.org/wiki/Command_pattern" style="pointer-events: none">command</a>&nbsp;pattern for a more scalable solution.</div>
 </div>

-The last step to complete the use case is adding an action handler to run a parameterized pipeline after submitting the parameters form.
-Here, we get the submitted values and pass them to the `jenkinsAPI.startJob` method:
+The last step is implementing another action handler that triggers the pipeline with the provided parameters once the user submits the form.
+The submitted values are collected with the `getSlackFormValues` function and passed to the `jenkinsAPI.startJob` method:

 ```typescript
 app.action(ActionKeys.RUN_PARAMETERIZED_JENKINS_PIPELINE, async ({context, body, payload, ack, respond}) => {